Random curves, scaling limits and Loewner evolutions: Proof of the main theorem

 \subsection{Reformulation of the main theorem}

 In this section we reformulate the main result so that its proof amounts to verifying four (more or less) independent properties, which are slightly technical to formulate.
 The basic definitions are the following, see Sections~\ref{ssec: aizburch}, \ref{ssec: cont driving} and \ref{ssec: no six arms} for more details.
-Let $\rho_n \searrow 0$, $\alpha,\alpha'>0$, $T>0$, $R>0$ and $\psi: [0,\infty) \to [0,\infty)$ continuous and strictly increasing with $\psi(0) = 0$.
+Assume that $\rho_n$ is a decreasing sequence such that $\rho_n \searrow 0$ as $n \to \infty$, that $\alpha,\alpha',T, R$ are positive numbers and that $\psi: [0,\infty) \to [0,\infty)$ is continuous and strictly increasing function with $\psi(0) = 0$.
 Define the following random variables

 where $\hat{\gamma} = \Phi(\gamma)$ and